Fractal

 With locality of reference, application-layer code can run a thousand to a million times faster.
 In practical terms, every server can now do the work of 10 servers running traditional software.
 Data centers and cloud resource needs can be 1/10th their previous size.

-With Fractal Programming, major apps that used to take 2 years to develop can now go from concept to production in a single business quarter.
+With Fractal Computing, major apps that used to take 2 years to develop can now go from concept to production in a single business quarter.

 Let’s get back to our developer friend, working quietly and happily from her home.